devinkr/js-references-and-hof/README.md

 <br> -->

-Taking functions as arguments and returning functions is a little advanced, so we're just going to touch on it today.
-But the significance is: a function that takes a function as an argument is called a _higher-order function._ The function that it takes is called a _callback function_.
+A function that takes a function as an argument is called a _higher-order function._ The function that it takes as an argument is called a _callback function_.

 ## Higher-Order Functions